moogly

 The Brown Butter Shawl is made with Red Heart Soft Essentials Stripes - this was a new yarn for me, but I fell in love with it as soon as I saw it.
 And as soon as I touched it, it jumped into my basket - along with a few friends of course.
 It's butter soft, and just so yummy.

-Soft Essentials is a bulky weight yarn, which means that this shawl works up in just a few evenings, or one long weekend.
+This is a bulky weight yarn, which means that the Brown Butter Shawl works up in just a few evenings, or one long weekend.
 And this stitch pattern is both beginner-friendly and always changing - watch how you turn the corner, it might surprise you here and there!

 Brown Butter Shawl